 You could have borderline or high blood pressure and not always know it until being diagnosed and given medications.
-However, there are some additional steps that you can take for lowering blood pressure naturally that could help improve your health.
+However, there are some additional steps that you can take for how to lower blood pressure naturally that could improve your health.

 The more weight that you carry around, the more forceful the blood travels through the walls of your arteries.
 As a result, the heart works harder circulating that blood to all the vital organs that can put you at risk for a heart attack or stroke over time.
 The extra weight also causes sleep apnea, further raising your blood pressure because of what it does to hamper breathing at night.